dappforce/subsocial-docs/docs/lightpaper/architecture/Moderation.md

 A single set of moderation rules like Twitter is too rigid and pushes all users to adopt the same perspectives in order to avoid being censored.
 Moderation per space means **“your space, your rules.”**
 These rules are handled by the blockchain.
 In addition, it is possible to modify the UI (user interface) to allow for greater control over the content displayed.
+For exapmle, a social network focused on dogs would not show any Subsocial content about cats.

 Different spaces can have different rules for moderation, but they all share the same blockchain.
 Subsocial is the glue that binds all of the spaces together.